Early Childhood Education & Family Studies, AAS

 Early childhood educators understand that teaching and learning with young children is a complex enterprise, and its details vary depending on children's ages and characteristics and on the settings in which teaching and learning occur.

-- understand and demonstrate positive, caring, supportive relationships and interactions as the foundation for their work with young children;
+4a. understand and demonstrate positive, caring, supportive relationships and interactions as the foundation of early childhood educators' work with young children;

-- understand and use teaching skills that are responsive to the learning trajectories of young children and to the needs of each child;
+4b. understand and use teaching skills that are responsive to the learning trajectory of young children and to the needs of each child, recognizing that differentiating instruction, incorporating play as a core teaching practice, and supporting the development of executive function skills is critical for young children;

-- use a broad repertoire of developmentally appropriate and culturally and linguistically relevant, anti-bias, and evidence-based teaching approaches that reflect the principles of universal design for learning.
+4c. use a broad repertoire of developmentally appropriate, culturally and linguistically relevant, anti-bias and evidence-based teaching skills and strategies that reflect the principles of universal design for learning;

 Knowledge, Application, and Integration of Academic Content in the Early Childhood Curriculum